tylthal/spacegame/docs/TECHNICAL_REFERENCE.md

   - Fires a cadence-based vertical shot (default 450ms) using `segmentHitsCircle` to cull targets.
   - Advances enemies toward the base (`baseY=1`), deducting hull (`drone=5`, `scout=8`, `bomber=15`) when they breach.
   - Exposes summary stats for hull, spawns, kills, and elapsed time to keep integration tests deterministic.

+## 3D Rendering (Three.js / React Three Fiber)

+### Enemy Orientation System

+Enemy meshes need to face the direction they're flying.
+This is handled by:

+1. **Mesh Convention** (in `EnemyMeshes.tsx`):
+   - NOSE / FRONT: Positioned at +Z
+   - ENGINE / BACK: Positioned at -Z
+   - This is intuitive for artists creating new enemy types

+2. **Runtime Orientation** (in `GameScene.tsx`):
+   - Each enemy's velocity vector determines flight direction
+   - `lookAt(position + velocity)` orients the enemy to face ahead
+   - Due to Three.js conventions, this makes the nose lead and engine trail

+**Important**: This was empirically tested.
+The math seems counterintuitive (lookAt makes -Z face the target, so engine should lead), but the combination of world coordinates and camera setup makes it work correctly. **Do not change without visual testing.**

+### Enemy Visual Design

+Each enemy type has distinct visual characteristics for quick identification:

+- **Drone**: Compact body, red nose cone, cyan engine glow, swept wings
+- **Scout**: Angular body, copper sensor dish, twin orange engines
+- **Bomber**: Heavy armored body, gold plating, purple triple engines

+Materials use emissive properties for visibility in dark space environments.